Skip to main content

 • Stalking toys

-If an indoor cat is showing signs of stress due to other cats directly outside your home, try to prevent your cat from seeing, hearing and smelling them.
-Cover floor level windows and glass doors to block your cat’s view of outside from the ground, and then create high perches in front of windows.
+Cover floor level windows and glass doors to block your cat’s view of the outside from the ground.
+You can also create high perches in front of the windows.
 Your cat will feel happier if they can look down on the other cats outside.
-Leaving a radio on to cover any sound can also help reduce stress.
+Leaving a radio on to cover any sound can help reduce stress too.

-If you have a balcony, you can make it part of your indoor cat’s territory with a cat balcony kit.
-Cat-safe garden fencing and outdoor runs mean your cat can enjoy the garden without the chance of escape.
-Window covers give your cat access to fresh air, while keeping them safely inside.
+Cat-safe garden fencing and outdoor runs are great for indoor cats.
+They allow them to enjoy the garden without the chance of escape.
+Window covers are useful for giving your cat access to fresh air, while keeping them safely inside too.

 How helpful was this?